BOWDON HOCKEY NEW MEMBERS FAQ

 How do I get updates on matches or team selections?

-Once you have been allocated a team, you will be invited to matches.
-We try to use Club Buzz to send match selections as it makes it easier for team managers to track and report back who played for match fees to be paid.
+Once you have been allocated a team, you will be added to a squad WhatsApp group.
+Some teams also use Spond and Club Buzz to send match selections as it makes it easier for team managers to track and report back who played for match fees to be paid.
 If you have any issues using Club Buzz, please contact [email protected]

-What league do the junior teams play in and where do they play?
+What league do the teams play in and where do they play?

 Are players expected to stay for match teas?